pballada/pballada.github.io/_posts/2024-06-11-swiftui-state-patterns.markdown

 ---
 layout: post
-title: "SwiftUI State Management Patterns: Deep Dive into @State, @StateObject, @ObservedObject, and @EnvironmentObject"
+title: "Advanced SwiftUI State Management Patterns"
-date: 2024-06-11 09:00:00 +0000
+date: 2024-06-11
-categories: [SwiftUI, iOS, Development]
+categories: [SwiftUI, Architecture]
+header_image: /assets/images/swiftui.png
 tags: [Swift, State, Patterns]
 ---

 SwiftUI provides multiple ways to manage the data that drives your user interface.
 Knowing how to use these different state management tools effectively can help maintain clarity and scalability as your app grows.
-In this post, we’ll dive deeper into how each property wrapper works, when each is most suitable, and how they can fit together in a real-world SwiftUI architecture.
+In this post, we'll dive deeper into how each property wrapper works, when each is most suitable, and how they can fit together in a real-world SwiftUI architecture.

 ---